pkpatricia/barrel-dev-best-practices/javascript.md

 *	**Use ternary operation to declare conditional variables**

 	To avoid unnecessary "if ... else" statements, make use of the ternary operation to declare variables whose value depends on a condition.
+The condition should be wrapped in parenthes.

 	```javascript
 	// The following statement: